 If your Ultra Broadband VDSL2 service is having dropouts, it means your internet will go offline and come back online intermittently.
 These steps will help you identify the issue.

-4. Do you have any devices connected to your modem with an Ethernet cable?
-If these devices stay connected when devices on WiFi drop out, switch to troubleshooting WiFi Dropouts.
+2. Do you have any devices connected to your modem with an Ethernet cable?
+If these devices stay connected when devices on Wi-Fi drop out, switch to troubleshooting Wi-Fi Dropouts.

 If your Ultra Broadband VDSL2 service is offline, you won’t be able to visit a website, browse, stream, or download.
 Email and any other services that use the internet will not work.
 These steps will help you identify the issue.

-3. Turn off the electrical outlet for your modem and leave it off for at least 10 seconds.
+3. Turn off your modem’s power outlet for at least 10 seconds.

-4. Turn the outlet back on and wait for the modem lights to settle, then attempt to view a website.
+4. Turn the outlet back on and wait for your modem’s Internet light to come on, then see if you can visit a website.

-5. If you have an Adtran® Gfast Network Termination Unit (NTU) and you notice a flashing green G.Fast light after restarting, make sure the phone cable use is not longer than 1 metre.
-If this light keeps flashing, please call us on 13 22 58 for assistance.
+5. If you have an Adtran® Gfast Network Termination Unit (NTU) and you notice a flashing green G.Fast light after restarting, make sure the phone cable used is not longer than 1 metre.
+If this light keeps flashing, please call us on 13 22 58 and we'll help you.

-7. If you can view websites on some devices but not others, see our guide on Browsing issues.
+7. If you can view websites on some devices but not others, even when they’re both connected the same way, you may need to fix some browser settings.
+Check out our guide on Browsing issues.

 If your Ultra Broadband VDSL2 service is running slowly, these steps will help you identify the issue.

-2. Turn off your modem and leave it off for at least 60 seconds.
+2. Find your VDSL2 modem and turn off its power outlet for at least 10 seconds.

-3. Turn your modem back on and wait for the modem lights to settle, then run a speed test.
+3. Turn the outlet back on and wait for your modem’s Internet light to come on, then run a speed test.

 4. Do you have any devices connected to your modem with an Ethernet cable?
 If speeds on these devices are fine but devices on Wi-Fi are slow, switch to Troubleshooting Wi-Fi speed.

-9. Make sure your modem’s Ethernet cables are in good condition, with “CAT6” or “CAT5e” printed on them.
-Replace any damaged cables.
+8. Make sure your modem’s Ethernet cables are in good condition, with “CAT6” or “CAT5e” printed on them.

-Note: Older Cat5 Ethernet cables are not recommended for VDSL2 services.
+Older Cat5 Ethernet cables are not recommended for Cable services.
+You’ll need to replace any broken or chewed cables.

 Your modem will take care of the hard stuff like internet settings, but we’ll need your help to plug it in.
 The main cables you need will come in the box, and you can grab extra Ethernet cables from the shops if you need them.